luke3359767/englishisp/ISP/ISP/src/pages/Aestheticism Literature/index.md

 featuredImage: './thumbnail-14.jpg'
 ---

 Welcome to this post about aestheticism literature.
-We are going to discuss three different forms of texts which are written by one brilliance writter.
+We are going to discuss three different forms of texts which are written by one brilliant writer.

 <!-- end -->

 ## What is Aestheticism?

-There are many different types of aestheticism, but here we are introducing the one which is a artistic movement during 19th century.
+There are many different types of aestheticism, but here we are introducing the one which is an artistic movement during the 19th century.
 Aestheticism has one simple idea:
 > ## Art for art's sake

 The follower of aestheticism is called <b>"aesthete"</b> <br/>
-They believe that the only purpose of creating art is to serve its own enjoyment.<br/>
+They believe that the only purpose of creating art is to serve its enjoyment.<br/>
 It sounds fair enough.
 However, now we are introducing other terms:
 ### Victorian era & Fin De Siècle

-Victorian era was the period of Queen Victoria's reign, from 1837 to 1901.
-Fin De Siècle means "the end of century" in french.
+The victorian era was the period of Queen Victoria's reign, from 1837 to 1901.
+Fin De Siècle means "the end of the century" in french.
 Becasue of the background of Victorian fin de siècle (The combination of Victorian era & Fin De Siècle), aestheticism is a pretty revolutionary idea. <br/>

-The reason is because the entire Victorian era is about self-improvement.
-With the rise of the middle class and aristocracy, the Victorians believed the industriousness and commitment was the all young people need to succeed in Europe.
-The idea of aestheticism is obviously opposite from their opinion because aestheticism rejects "improving art".
+The reason is that the entire Victorian era is about self-improvement.
+With the rise of the middle class and aristocracy, the Victorians believed industriousness and commitment were all young people need to succeed in Europe.
+The idea of aestheticism is opposite from their opinion because aestheticism rejects "improving art".

 ## When did aestheticism start?
-Aestheticism was built upon the idea from late 18th century German Romantic philosophers.
-They believed that "art's value lies not in its usefulness but in its beauty and in the pleasure it gives"
+Aestheticism was built upon the idea from late 18th-century German Romantic philosophers.
+They believed that "art's value lies not in its usefulness but its beauty and in the pleasure it gives."Aestheticism originated in 1860s England with a radical group of artists and designers, including William Morris and Dante Gabriel Rossetti.
+It flourished in the 1870s and 1880s, gaining prominence and the support of notable writers such as Walter Pater and Oscar Wilde.<br/>

+## Oscar Wilde

+My all three texts are all written by Oscar Wilde.
+He is one of the most popular playwrights in London in the early 1890s.
+He is also the most famous aesthete becuase of his well known novel and scripts.